Introduction to superannuation

 If a person is already in an accumulation type fund, then there are probably four main things to consider before either deciding to stay in the current fund or shift to a new fund.

-- The third thing to consider is the insurance benefits available.
+- Insurance benefits: The third thing to consider is the insurance benefits available.
 Death, disability and sometimes income protection benefits are some of the most significant benefits available in superannuation.
 It is generally cheaper to buy insurance through the superannuation fund because the fund can negotiate a cheaper price for volume.
 Often, insurance is available without reference to previous medical history.
 Look very carefully at the definition of ‘disability’ in the insurance policy as this can be the difference between obtaining an insurance payout and the benefit being refused.
-Also, moving from one insurance policy to another can mean that the new insurer may require a health check or a health Providing information to another person or institution as required by a contract or other legal process..
+Also, moving from one insurance policy to another can mean that the new insurer may require a health check or a health disclosure.

-- The fourth thing to consider is the other type of services or benefits available.
+- Services and benefits: The fourth thing to consider is the other type of services or benefits available.
 Some funds offer cheap home loans, financial products, newsletters or discounts.

 Money in the fund

-Since 1 July 2017, the maximum that can be held in the retirement phase (in which earnings and capital gains are not taxed) is $1.6 million (ignoring investment gains or losses).
-Any The amount a person does not get back from the insurer when they make a claim on their insurance.
-For example, if a car is insured for an agreed value of $10 000 with an excess of $1000, the insurer will pay only $9000 on a claim if the car is written off. must be held in the accumulation phase (where earnings and capital gains are taxed, but on a concessional basis).
+Since 1 July 2017, a maximum amount can be held in the retirement phase (in which earnings and capital gains are not taxed).
+That figure is now $1.7 million (or less if the person’s super balance cap is less) (ignoring investment gains and losses).
+Any excess must be held in the accumulation phase (where earnings and capital gains are taxed, but on a concessional basis).

 Also, since 1 July 2017, the earnings from assets supporting a transition to the retirement income stream are taxed.
 However, the income stream remains tax free for people over 60 years old.
 Generally, benefits paid are only taxed if the beneficiary is below 60 years of age.
 However, the tax on benefits paid is payable only on retirement or earlier payout of benefits.